 Let’s Hang Out!

+I hope this information about our Transitional Kindergarten routine is so helpful for you and your family!
+Got questions?
 I’d love to chat and get you know better!
 Come hang out with us in some of our favorite places!